Title IX Coordinator

 Rights of Complainants

-- They will be treated with sensitivity, dignity, respect, and in an unbiased manner by all involved administrators, investigators, and adjudicators.
+- They will be treated with sensitivity, dignity, and respect and in an unbiased manner by all involved administrators, investigators and adjudicators.
+University personnel will never suggest that the complainant is at fault or should have acted in a different manner.

 - They will determine when to repeat a description of the sexual misconduct incident.